extralsc/woocommerce-simpleCheckout/readme.txt

 * **Automatically saved customer data**: customers won't lose any information they already have entered on the checkout page, and will get back exactly where they left when re-visiting it.
 Only payment information won't be saved for security reasons.

-* **Skip completed steps**: Repeat customers will love how easy it is to complete their next purchase.
-Fluid Checkout skips the steps where all required information is provided and validated while providing an easy way to review and change any of the information.
+* **Skip completed steps**: Repeat customers will love how easy it is to complete their next purchase. simple checkout skips the steps where all required information is provided and validated while providing an easy way to review and change any of the information.

 * **Log-in without leaving the checkout**: Repeat customers with an account registered can log in from the checkout page directly without having to visit another page and make their way back to checkout.